bwcarp/storcli-collector/README.md

 An additional option, `--outfile` is available in this version.
 This will write to a text file instead of standard out in the event you are using this as a cron.

-No Makefile is provided, just use go build.
+You can use the goreleaser packages attached to the repo, or just use go build.
+It's not complex enough to warrant a Makefile.
 ```
 go build storcli-collector.go
 ```